kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 If you need to use Helm and access Tiller, complete the [additional configuration](#installation-use-helm) after the installation.

->**CAUTION:** These instructions are valid starting with Kyma 1.2.
-If you want to install older releases, refer to the respective documentation versions.

 Choose the installation type and get started:

 <div tabs name="provider-installation">